alttch/eva3/UPDATE.rst

 - after applying the update, "xc" directory will be removed.
 If any custom files are kept there (except drivers and extensions), backup them manually.

+- "auto-save" option added to controller server configs, auto-save is on by default.
+To turn auto-save off, set the option to false.
+WARNING: "on-exit" db-update value doesn't save configurations automatically any longer.

 If registry conversion fails
 ============================